maheshongithub/infra-workshop/README.md

 # infra-workshop
-This repo containers infrastructure automation to setup the petclinic 3-tier application
+This repo contains infrastructure automation to setup the petclinic 3-tier application

 ## Bootstrap
 - Add the AWS access keys which has admin permissions on the AWS account